 Spartan Mosquito Eradicators are extremely effective in controlling and decimating mosquito populations.
 The Eradicators eliminate active “hunting” mosquitoes, many of which are females preparing to lay eggs.
-Once deployed, the Eradicators will work together to form a barrier to “catch” hunting mosquitoes on the way into the area, using the same attraction triggers as people and animals.
+Once deployed, the Eradicators will work together to form a barrier to “catch” hunting mosquitoes by emitting the same attractant triggers that draw mosquitoes to people and animals.
 Mosquitoes that feed will perish and are not able to reproduce.
 The mosquito population will suffer dramatically in the first 15 days and will be 95% controlled for up to 90 days.

 If the Spartan Mosquito Eradicators are placed after the mosquito population has become established, it may take a little more time to bring the population under control.
 Use two kits per acre for the first deployment if the mosquito population is established.

 Fill levels are marked on the Spartan Mosquito Eradicators.
 Eradicators placed in dry climates may need to be monitored more often due to excess evaporation.
 Water evaporating will not harm the effectiveness of the Eradicators so long as water levels are returned to the fill levels marked on the label.
 Placing Eradicators in shade will reduce water evaporation.

 Less Effective Mosquito Control Methods